Pope's right knee ligament inflamed, curbing mobility

 “I don’t know why it happened to me,” the 85-year-old pope quipped, drawing applause from the crowd.

 Francis, who has long suffered from sciatica nerve pain that makes him walk with a pronounced limp, cited the new knee pain in explaining why he wouldn’t go down the steps of the Vatican audience hall to greet the pilgrims in the crowd.
-Instead, a handful of guests were brought up to the stage.
+Instead, a handful of guests were brought up to the stage and Francis later sat down at the foot of the steps to greet well-wishers.

 Francis had mentioned the leg pain last week in explaining that he would remain seated during a different audience.
 Over the years, he has apologized when he has missed liturgies or had to sit down during events that would otherwise require him to stand.